SLACube/slacube-daq-tutorial/README.md

 There are two type of thresholds:
 1. global threshold (coarser) each chip, ranges 0-255,
-2. trim threshold (finner) for each channel, ranges 0-31.
+2. trim threshold (finer) for each channel, ranges 0-31.

 To increase global threshold of ALL chips by 1 DAC,
 ```